openhatch/oh-mainline/docs/README.rst

 Installation instructions
 =========================

-If you're wondering how to get a local server going, read `installation.rst`_
+If you're wondering how to get a local server going, read :doc:`deployment/installation`

-.. _installation.rst: installation.html

 Thanks to